You probably know that claiming income tax deductions reduces your taxable income. But did you know that not all deductions are created equal?

 - Write-in adjustments, such as the Archer MSA deduction or jury duty pay you turned over to your employer because your employer paid your salary while you served

-Most deductions fit neatly into above-the-line or itemized deductions.
-You don’t have to worry about where to deduct them.
+Most deductions fit neatly into above-the-line or itemized deductions, and you don’t have to worry about where to deduct them.

 Another example is self-employed health insurance.
-As discussed above, health insurance premiums can be deducted as an above-the-line deduction or as an itemized deduction.
+As discussed above, these health insurance premiums can be deducted as an above-the-line deduction or as an itemized deduction.

-If you qualify, you’ll benefit more by taking the self-employed health insurance deduction, which is an above-the-line adjustment to income.
+For this reason, you’ll benefit more by taking the self-employed health insurance deduction as an above-the-line income adjustment if you qualify.